 In 1983, Felix Hernandez began a two-year project traveling the U.S. collecting hundreds of hours of interviews with R&B artists.
 Some of the interview material was used for a 13-part radio documentary called Harlem Hit Parade, which was syndicated to 70 NPR stations in the mid-80's.

-In 1989, Felix was awarded the first of many production grants from the Corporation for Public Broadcasting and the National Endowment for the Arts, to develop and produce a weekly radio presentation of live blues and R&B. BluesStage, hosted by the late Tony-winning actress and singer Ruth Brown, ran six years on 200+ NPR stations.
+In 1989, Felix was awarded the first of many production grants from the Corporation for Public Broadcasting and the National Endowment for the Arts, to produce a weekly radio series of live blues and R&B. BluesStage, hosted by late Tony-winner Ruth Brown, ran six years on 200+ NPR stations.
 The series featured 234 unique episodes of live performances, recorded and produced by Hernandez on location nationwide.

-In 1991, Felix did his first Rhythm Revue Dance Party at Tramps in New York City.
-The party outgrew Tramps and moved to the Roseland Ballroom in 1992, where it was held for over two decades, up to ten times a year.
+In 1991, Felix did his first Rhythm Revue Dance Party.
+The event was a mainstay at Roseland Ballroom, where it was held for over two decades, up to 10 times a year.
 Felix's unique mix of classic soul, disco and funk consistently draws a crowd of 2,500 to 3,500 dancers per event.

 Felix is the founder of a company that partners on a variety of projects with major venues, arts organizations, web companies, promoters and record companies.